 For a very long time, homeowners across America bought into the benefits of pressure washing.
-Pressure washing sounded like the fresh and innovative way to get your roof clean and your shingles shining.
-But years down the line, people began to notice the many problems resulting from pressure washing your roof.
+Pressure washing sounded like a fresh and innovative way to get your roof clean and your shingles shining.
+But down the line, people began to notice the many problems resulting from pressure washing your roof.

 Be a smart homeowner and property manager.
 Before you get lured into the fantastic promises of new cleaning techniques or maintenance innovations, learn more about the process itself.
 You might be surprised that the very thing that’s supposed to prolong the life of your roof ends up destroying it.